Home » Weather Instruments: What Each One Measures and How They Work

 Tells you where the wind is coming from

-Measures: Wind direction Units: Compass degrees / N, NE, E, SE, S, SW, W, NW Types: Mechanical vane, ultrasonic
+Measures: Wind direction Units: Compass degrees / cardinal points Types: Mechanical vane, ultrasonic

-A wind vane — also called a weather vane — is an instrument that rotates to point into the wind, indicating the direction the wind is blowing from.
-Wind direction is reported as the direction the wind comes from, not the direction it is blowing toward.
+A wind vane rotates to point into the wind, indicating the direction the wind is blowing from.
+Wind direction is always reported as the direction the wind comes from, not toward.
 A north wind blows from the north toward the south.

 In most home weather stations, the wind vane and anemometer are combined in a single unit.
 Digital stations convert the vane position to compass degrees (0 to 360) or cardinal directions.
-Wind direction is one of the most useful indicators of incoming weather — in the northern hemisphere, winds shifting from south to southwest often precede warm fronts, while a shift to northwest typically indicates clearing conditions after a cold front passes.
+In the northern hemisphere, winds shifting from south to southwest often precede warm fronts, while a shift to northwest typically indicates clearing after a cold front passes.

 Hygrometer: Measures Relative Humidity